The conference is a hybrid event, taking place online and in Nürtingen (Germany) from 5 to 9 July 2021.

 The question of the applicability of mathematics to the empirical sciences is crucial in Gödel's philosophy and constitutes a key problem in contemporary philosophy of mathematics.
 In the first part, the paper emphasizes the importance of applicability in Gödel, suggesting a new reading of Gödel's criticism to Carnap in The Logical Syntax of Language and a comparison with some passages from the unpublished philosophical notebooks Max Phil.
 In the second part, the paper shows that the question was already central in Frege, Helmholtz and Bettazzi and analyzes its legacy with reference to neologicism and structuralism.

-The conference is organised by:
+The conference is organized by:

 - Carl Friedrich von Weizsäcker Center